Avv123/Multi-Tenant-Observability-Platform/README.md

 # PulseLens 🛡️
-**Local-First, Multi-Tenant Observability Platform**
+**Enterprise-Grade, Multi-Tenant Observability Platform**

-PulseLens is a comprehensive observability suite designed for local development and high-performance telemetry processing.
-It provides a unified experience for **Logs, Metrics, and Traces**, with built-in support for multi-tenancy, alerting, and automated data archiving.
+PulseLens is a comprehensive observability suite designed for high-performance telemetry processing and seamless multi-tenant operations.
+It provides a unified experience for **Logs, Metrics, and Traces**, with built-in support for alerting, and automated data archiving.

 ---